viraj27shah/bustub-private/README(BufferPool).md

 - RecordAccess : First we will check wheather frame is present in map or not if not then we will create a new LRUKnode else just update the current node.
 - SetEvictable : change the state of evicatble.
 - Remove : remove the evicatble frame from heap and map.

+## Task #3 - Buffer Pool Manager

+- Next, implement the buffer pool manager (BufferPoolManager).
+The BufferPoolManager is responsible for fetching database pages from disk with the DiskScheduler and storing them in memory.
+The BufferPoolManager can also schedule writes of dirty pages out to disk when it is either explicitly instructed to do so or when it needs to evict a page to make space for a new page.

+- To make sure that your implementation works correctly with the rest of the system, we will provide you with some functions already filled in.
+You will also not need to implement the code that actually reads and writes data to disk (this is called the DiskManager in our implementation).
+We will provide that functionality.
+You do, however, need to implement the DiskScheduler to process disk requests and dispatch them to the DiskManager (this is Task #2).

+- All in-memory pages in the system are represented by Page objects.
+The BufferPoolManager does not need to understand the contents of these pages.
+But it is important for you as the system developer to understand that Page objects are just containers for memory in the buffer pool and thus are not specific to a unique page.
+That is, each Page object contains a block of memory that the DiskManager will use as a location to copy the contents of a physical page that it reads from disk.
+The BufferPoolManager will reuse the same Page object to store data as it moves back and forth to disk.
+This means that the same Page object may contain a different physical page throughout the life of the system.
+The Page object's identifer (page_id) keeps track of what physical page it contains; if a Page object does not contain a physical page, then its page_id must be set to INVALID_PAGE_ID.

+- Each Page object also maintains a counter for the number of threads that have "pinned" that page.
+Your BufferPoolManager is not allowed to free a Page that is pinned.
+Each Page object also keeps track of whether it is dirty or not.
+It is your job to record whether a page was modified before it is unpinned.
+Your BufferPoolManager must write the contents of a dirty Page back to disk before that object can be reused.

+- Your BufferPoolManager implementation will use the LRUKReplacer and DiskScheduler classes that you created in the previous steps of this assignment.
+The LRUKReplacer will keep track of when Page objects are accessed so that it can decide which one to evict when it must free a frame to make room for copying a new physical page from disk.
+When mapping page_id to frame_id in the BufferPoolManager, again be warned that STL containers are not thread-safe.
+The DiskScheduler will schedule writes and reads to disk on the DiskManager.

+- You will need to implement the following functions defined in the header file (src/include/buffer/buffer_pool_manager.h) and in the source file (src/buffer/buffer_pool_manager.cpp):

+- FetchPage(page_id_t page_id)
+- UnpinPage(page_id_t page_id, bool is_dirty)
+- FlushPage(page_id_t page_id)
+- NewPage(page_id_t* page_id)
+- DeletePage(page_id_t page_id)
+- FlushAllPages()
+- For FetchPage, you should return nullptr if no page is available in the free list and all other pages are currently pinned.
+FlushPage should flush a page regardless of its pin status.

+- For UnpinPage, the is_dirty parameter keeps track of whether a page was modified while it was pinned.

+- The AllocatePage private method provides the BufferPoolManager a unique new page id when you want to create a new page in NewPage().
+On the other hand, the DeallocatePage() method is a no-op that imitates freeing a page on the disk and you should call this in your DeletePage() implementation.

+- You do not need to make your buffer pool manager super efficient -- holding the buffer pool manager lock from the start to the end in each public-facing buffer pool manager function should be enough.
+However, you do need to ensure your buffer pool manager has reasonable performance, otherwise there will be problems in future projects.
+You can compare your benchmark result (QPS.1 and QPS.2) with other students and see if your implementation is too slow.

+- Please refer to the header files (lru_k_replacer.h, disk_scheduler.h, buffer_pool_manager.h) for more detailed specs and documentations.

+### Tasks
+- The BufferPoolManager is responsible for fetching database pages from disk with the DiskScheduler and storing them in memory.
+- The BufferPoolManager can also schedule writes of dirty pages out to disk when it is either **explicitly instructed** to do so or when it needs to **evict a page** to make space for a new page.
+- All in-memory pages in the system are represented by Page objects.
+- The Page object's identifer (page_id) keeps track of what physical page it contains; if a Page object does not contain a physical page, then its page_id must be set to INVALID_PAGE_ID.
+- Each Page object also maintains a counter for the number of threads that have "pinned" that page.
+- Your BufferPoolManager is **not allowed to free a Page that is pinned**.
+- Each Page object also keeps track of **whether it is dirty or not**.
+It is your job to record whether a page was modified before it is unpinned.
+- Your BufferPoolManager must write the contents of a dirty Page back to disk before that object can be **reused**.
+- LRUKReplacer will keep track of when Page objects are accessed so that it can decide which one to evict when it must free a frame to make room for copying a new physical page from disk.
+- When mapping page_id to frame_id in the BufferPoolManager, again be warned that STL containers are not thread-safe.
+- Use mutexes or other locking mechanisms when accessing shared containers from multiple threads.

+- LRU K Replacer has nothing to do with pages
+- It only has info about frames
+- That How amny times and when this frame is accessed irrespective what data is inside
+- It only maintains frameid-> LRUKnode mapping
+- Bufferpool will decide when to evict by seeing free list -> which contains frame id (frame id which not contain any page)
+- It will ask lru K replacer which frame to evict

+- frame_id indicates the array index of page array

+- In LRU K Replacer replace_size_ will keep track how many frere frames(is_evictable with true) is available to evict
+- Only those LRU K nodes will be present in min heap which is set evictable with true.